teurajarvi/streams/README.md

 > Create Scene: Name it as you wish

-> Sources:
+> Set up Sources:

 - Display Capture
 - Audio Input Capture

-> Test by recording a video
+> Settings -> Stream -> Custom Streaming Server:

+- URL: rtmp://localhost/live
+- Stream key: stream as the number the stream get as created first. localhost:3000/streams/1 the stream number is 1.

+> Test by starting the Streamy app (client), JSON server (api), RTMP server (rtmpserver) and click Start Streaming button in Controls of OBS.

 # flv.js used as Video Player